-[Slide 16: BASF Group: High capex discipline in existing business to support investments in growth projects]
+[Slide 15: BASF Group: High capex discipline in ongoing business to support investments in growth projects]

-On this slide, we give you some more explanations on our capex budget.
-Between 2022 and 2026, we plan capital expenditures of 25.6 billion euros.
-Capex in the next five years will thus be higher than in the prior planning period from 2021 to 2025 with a budget of 22.9 billion euros.
+And now to our investment budget: Between 2022 and 2026, we plan capital expenditures of €25.6 billion.
+Capex in the next five years will thus be higher than in the prior planning period from 2021 to 2025, when our budget was €22.9 billion.
 The main reasons for this are our two major growth projects: the new Verbund site in Zhanjiang and our battery materials activities.
 These two projects are key to drive BASF's future growth and the reason why the share of capital expenditures in the region Asia Pacific is rising to 45 percent of the BASF Group's capex between 2022 and 2026.
-The European share is budgeted to reach 37 percent and the North American share 15 percent.
+The share in Europe is budgeted to reach 37 percent and the share in North America 15 percent.

-Investments in BASF's existing business remain stable at an average level of 2.6 billion euros per year.
-We will ensure a high level of discipline regarding the capex required to maintain and profitably grow these businesses.
-This will enable us to fund the growth projects with an average of also roughly 2.6 billion euros per year.
-Capex for our growth projects will peak in 2024 and decline thereafter.
+Investments in BASF's ongoing business remain stable at an average level of €2.6 billion per year.
+We will be very disciplined with the investments required to maintain and grow our businesses.
+This will enable us to fund the growth projects with an average of also roughly €2.6 billion per year.
+Capex for our growth projects will peak in 2024.

-For 2022, we plan total capital expenditures of 4.6 billion euros compared with 3.4 billion euros in 2021.
+For 2022, we plan total capital expenditures of €4.6 billion compared with 3.4 billion in 2021.

-[Slide 17: Use of cash - clear focus on long-term shareholder value]
+[Slide 16: Use of cash - clear focus on long-term shareholder value]

-Let's now move on to BASF's priorities regarding the use of cash.
+We set clear priorities regarding the use of cash.
 BASF's corporate strategy is based on organic growth.
-Our annual budget for R&D activities amounts to around 2.1 billion euros.
+Our annual budget for research and development activities amounts to around €2.1 billion.

-- We are committed to increasing our dividend per share every year.
-Our solid balance sheet and strong free cash flow support this progressive dividend policy. - We strive to strengthen BASF's portfolio through smaller, bolt-on acquisitions and further focus the portfolio with continued pruning measures. - On January 4, 2022, we resolved on a share buyback program our first since 2008.
-We have prepared an additional slide on the program.
+We are committed to increasing our dividend per share every year.
+Our solid balance sheet and strong free cash flow support this progressive dividend policy.
+We strive to strengthen BASF's portfolio through smaller, bolt-on acquisitions and further focus the portfolio with continued pruning measures.

+We believe the BASF share is undervalued.
+On January 4, 2022, we therefore resolved on a share buyback program - our first since 2008.

-[Slide 18: First share buyback program since 2008 - to create additional value for shareholders]
+[Slide 17: First share buyback program since 2008 - to create additional value for shareholders]

-The program resolved and announced on January 4 amounts to up to 3 billion euros.
-We started it on January 11, 2022, and it will be concluded by December 31, 2023 at the latest, subject to a renewed authorization to repurchase own shares by the Annual Shareholders' Meeting on April 29, 2022.
+This program amounts to up to €3 billion.
+We started it on January 11, 2022, and it will be concluded by December 31, 2023 at the latest, subject to a renewed authorization to repurchase own shares by this year's Annual Shareholders' Meeting.
 The repurchased shares will be canceled, reducing the share capital accordingly.

-As of February 23, we have already bought back 6.2 million of shares for a total amount of 415 million euros.
+As of February 23, we had already bought back 6.2 million shares for a total amount of €415 million.
 This illustrates that the program is being swiftly executed.

-And now I will hand back to Martin for the outlook.
+And now I will hand back to Martin Brudermüller for the outlook.

-Martin Brudermüller
+[Martin Brudermüller]

-[Slide 19: Outlook 2022 for BASF Group]
+[Slide 18: Outlook 2022 for BASF Group]